Generic name: phendimetrazine [ fen-di-MEH-tra-zeen ]

 severe or uncontrolled high blood pressure;

-To make sure you can safely take Bontril, tell your doctor if you have any of these other conditions:
+To make sure you can safely take Bontril, tell your doctor if you have ever had:

 high blood pressure;